 “Dem bones are gonna rise again.”

 The holiday has continued to be observed, shorn of its religious connotations.
 As it is observed now, it is simply a fun day to carve pumpkins, dress up in costumes, and go trick-or-treating.
 As with other holidays, mass commercial culture has made more of the holiday than is warranted.
 Through global commercial networks, Halloween in its uniquely American guise has spread throughout the world.
 The remarkable thing about this holiday is that no one officially sponsors it.
 It is not a church festival.
 It is not a civic holiday.
 It is just observed, from one generation to the next, for the fun of it.
-In the rational, technological world in which we live, having a day that immerses us momentarily in mystery—the interplay between life and death, good and evil—strikes me as not a bad thing.
+In the rational, technological world in which we live, having a day that immerses us momentarily in mystery—the liminal state between life and death, the intersection of good and evil—strikes me as not a bad thing.
 I think Christians can enjoy Halloween along with everyone else.

 I don’t think the churches need to get involved with anti-pagan Halloween parties.
 But if they do sponsor Halloween parties I could see an opportunity for the children and youth (maybe even adults) to learn about and dress up as their favorite saints.
 This is, after all, the Eve of All the Hallowed (made holy) ones.
 There’s plenty of gore in the stories of the martyrs to satisfy the most ghoulish imaginations.
 Think of headless John the Baptist (accompanied by Salome the dancing girl carrying the severed head on a platter), or St. Sebastian with arrows protruding from his torso, or Perpetua of Carthage and her slave Felicity torn apart by wild beasts.
 For boys who like to dress up as soldiers there’s St. Martin of Tours who cut his military cloak and gave half of it to a beggar.
 For girls who like to dress up as a princess there’s St. Elizabeth of Thuringia (also known as St. Elizabeth of Hungary) who devoted her short life to the care of the sick.
 While he’s not a canonized saint, a Protestant kid might dress up as Martin Luther in a friar’s habit with hammer in one hand and the Theses in the other.
 Adolescents with imagination and good makeup kits could come up with spectacular costumes.